Seirdy/seirdy.one/content/posts/experiment-copilot-legality.md

 - The absurdity of Microsoft and OpenAI's legal justification for GitHub Copilot.
 - The oversimplifications people use to argue against GitHub Copilot (I don't like it when people agree with me for the wrong reasons).
 - The relationship between capital and legal outcomes.
-- How civil cases seem like sporting events where people "win" or "lose", rather than opportunities improve our understanding of law.
+- How civil cases seem like sporting events where people "win" or "lose", rather than opportunities to improve our understanding of law.

 In the process, I intentionally misrepresent how the judicial system works: I portray the system the way people like to imagine it works.
 Please don't make any important legal decisions based on anything I say.